microservices-suite/node-microservices-suite/README.md

 Welcome to our project!
 To ensure a smooth setup and development experience, ensure you have the following tools installed on your machine:

-- **Docker:** For containerization and managing containerized applications.
+- **Docker:** For containerization and managing containerized applications.[👉Install docker here](https://docs.docker.com/engine/install/).
-- **Task Runner Automation Tool:** For task automation and workflow management.
+- **Task Runner Automation Tool:** For task automation and workflow management.[👉Install task runner here](https://taskfile.dev/installation/).
-- **Node.js:** As the runtime environment for executing the application code.
+- **Node.js:** As the runtime environment for executing the application code.[👉Download LTS version here](https://nodejs.org/en/download)
 - At the project <service_root> create `.env`, `.env.dev` and `.env.staging` files and copy `environment variables` from the `.env.example` file

 ## Running Services